 Godofteppanyaki, G/F, 43 Tsun Yip Street, Kwun Tong | (+852) 2816 0617

-We didn’t know that skewer BBQ places existed in Hong Kong but we are so glad we found it now in Kwun Tong!
-Man Man Grill is a specialised BBQ place that is meant just for skewers.
-These aren't just normal BBQ skewers though because you don’t need to get your hands dirty at all.
+Man Man Grill is a specialised BBQ place just for skewers, but these are not just any normal BBQ skewers, because you don’t need to get your hands dirty at all.
 The grill has special stands on opposite ends where you can balance the skewer in-between and all you have to do is twist the ends of the sticks and let the fire do all the work.
-You can opt for their all-you-can-eat package ($238) and just scan their QR code and get on with the ordering!
+Opt for their all-you-can-eat package ($238) and just scan their QR code and get on with the ordering!

 Man Man Grill, G/F, Hong Ning Building, 79–89 Hong Ning Road, Kwun Tong | (+852) 3996 9755

 1988 is a Thai restaurant hidden in the many industrial buildings you can find in Kwun Tong and we are glad to have discovered this hidden gem.
-The restaurant is decorated with all sorts of potted plants like an indoor garden and there are only 30 seats in the restaurant so be sure to make a booking beforehand.
-We definitely recommend the Tom Yum Kung ($98) that’s more on the sour side, as well as the Pad Thai ($98) and the fatty Thai Grilled Pork Neck ($72), which are must-haves in any Thai restaurant.
+The restaurant is decorated with all sorts of potted plants like an indoor garden and there are only 30 seats in the restaurant, so be sure to make a booking beforehand.
+We definitely recommend the tom yum kung ($108) that’s more on the sour side, as well as the pad thai ($98) and the fatty Thai grilled pork neck ($78), which are must-haves in any Thai restaurant.

 1988, Shop A3, 1/F, Mai Hing Industrial Building Block A, 16–18 Hing Yip Street, Kwun Tong | (+852) 3689 3113

 Yuan Is Here is a traditional Taiwanese store that is renovated to look like the local diners you can find in any Taiwanese alleyway.
-Their signature Yuan Minced Meat Rice ($42) is a must-try, mixed with fermented radish and pork belly cubes.
-Other Taiwanese staples that they excel at are the Mini Oyster Pancakes ($37) and the Crispy Chicken Bites ($37) which will make you feel like you’re instantly transported to a local Taiwanese night market!
+Their signature Yuan minced meat rice ($43) is a must-try, mixed with fermented radish and pork belly cubes.
+Other Taiwanese staples that they excel at are the corn & pork floss egg pancake roll ($35) and the crispy chicken bites ($37) which will make you feel like you’re instantly transported to a local Taiwanese night market!

 Yuan Is Here, G/F, 28 Hung To Road, Kwun Tong | (+952) 3705 9848

 If you’re looking for a place to chill and catch up on your sports news, look no further than The Stadium, the perfect sports bar equipped with billiards, table soccer, and darts!
-They’ve got all the staple pub foods like Fish n Chips ($148) and The Stadium Club Sandwich ($128) filled with Cajun chicken, bacon, and mayo to form a triple-decker grilled sourdough.
+They’ve got all the staple pub foods like fish & chips ($148) and The Stadium club sandwich ($128) filled with Cajun chicken, bacon, and mayo to form a triple-decker grilled sourdough.
 Happy hour lasts till 8 pm so y’all better come through!

 The Stadium, 4/F, The Wave, 4 Hing Yip Street, Kwun Tong | (+852) 9311 9939

 APM is the name of a shopping mall in Kwun Tong which stands for a combination of am and pm—day and night.
-You can always find celebrities there doing events, or overseas artists holding fan meetings at the mall.
-They boast to be Hong Kong’s largest shopping and commercial complex, with an innovative late-night shopping and omni-lifestyle concept.
+Local celebrities often host events and fan meetings here, and the mall boasts to be Hong Kong’s largest shopping and commercial complex, with an innovative late-night shopping and omni-lifestyle concept.
 Retailers will stay open until midnight, restaurants until 2 am, and entertainment spots till dawn!
-You can always find celebrities there hosting events, or overseas artists holding fan meetings at the mall.

 APM, 418 Kwun Tong Road, Kwun Tong | (+852) 2267 0500